Personal statement and law school application tips

 You apply to law school in the fall, about one year prior to admission.
 For example, if you want to attend law school in the fall of 2014, you would apply in the fall of 2013.

 Why apply in the fall when most deadlines are in March or April?
 Because if you apply in the spring, your application will be late.
-Many admissions decisions will already have been mailed out.
+Many admissions decisions will have already been sent out.
 Also, if you are on the edge of a school’s numbers, it’s a good idea to apply in October or November when less people have applied.
 Back to top.

 How do I choose which law schools to apply to?

 To ensure your success in the admissions process, you should apply to a diverse pool of law schools.
-I recommend to most people to apply to 10% Safety Schools, 50% Solid Schools, and 40% Stretch Schools.
+Most people should apply to 10% Safety Schools, 50% Solid Schools, and 40% Stretch Schools.
 For example, if you are applying to 8 schools, you would choose 1 safety, 4 solid and 3 stretch.
-Use my FREE Law Schools Tracking Sheet to understand the difference between Safety, Solid, and Stretch Schools, and start listing the schools you might want to attend.
+Use our Law Schools Tracking Sheet to understand the difference between Safety, Solid, and Stretch Schools.
 Back to top.

 How do I prepare for a law fair or forum?

-Do not wait until the day before to prepare yourself for a law fair or forum!
+Do not wait until the day before a law fair or forum to prepare yourself.
 You need at least a week to sufficiently prepare.
-Print out and read this FREE Law Fair Tip Sheet that tells you exactly what to do before the fair, at the fair, and after the fair.
-I’ve heard from admissions officers that they appreciated the people who read my tip sheet and followed it.
+Print out and read our Law Fair Tip Sheet that tells you exactly what to do before the fair, at the fair, and after the fair.
+Admissions officers will appreciate your preparation.
 Read it.
 Absorb it.
-Do it!
+Do it.
 Back to top.

 What is the biggest mistake people make on their law school application?